 - There is high concern among policymakers that young workers will be the next victims of the COVID-19 economic fallout.
-Eurofound’s COVID-19 survey, launched in April 2020, shows that young people are already grappling with the crisis situation.
+Eurofound’s e-survey Living, working and COVID-19, carried out in two rounds in April and July 2020, shows that young people in the EU are grappling with the crisis situation.

-- Despite the initial negative effects of the crisis on young people, they remain slightly more optimistic than other age groups, with 53% reporting feeling optimistic about their future, compared to 41% of respondents over 50.
+- Despite the negative effects of the crisis on young people, they remain slightly more optimistic than other age groups: 53% in April and 57% in July 2020, compared with 44% and 48% for the over-30s, reported feeling optimistic about their future.

 Publications & dataTop